o-leolleo/blog/content/blog/wiping-your-aws-account-with-aws-nuke-and-gitlab-ci.md

   nuke-config.yml
 ```

-The final step is to wrap these things up and make them run on a schedule, in this case a [Gitlab CI schedule pipeline](https://docs.gitlab.com/ee/ci/pipelines/schedules.html).
+The final step is to wrap these things up and make them run on a schedule, in our case a [Gitlab CI schedule pipeline](https://docs.gitlab.com/ee/ci/pipelines/schedules.html).

 ## The scheduled pipeline